May 26, 2012 By Dave Rongey ©2007-2012Author - Licensed Electrical Contractor Filed under electrical circuit

 Frank, one possibility is that it sounds like you have wired the lighting circuit in series and not parallel.

-- Series wring is where the load of the entire circuit is being passed through each light bulb, which would essentially make the light bulb filament work just like a fuse.
+- Series Circuit Wiring is where the load of the entire light circuit is being passed through each light bulb, which would essentially make the light bulb work just like a resistor, which would resist the full circuit power from being available to all of the light bulbs.

-- Parallel wiring is where the circuit is tapped into for each light or electrical device, and the circuit will not fail if one of the electrical devices is removed or disconnected.
+- Parallel Circuit Wiring is where the circuit is tapped into for each light or electrical device, and the circuit will not fail if one of the electrical devices is removed or disconnected.

 Double check the electrical circuit wiring configuration and your connections.